-David is a recognised authority on Sherlock Holmes has written a number of books – both fiction and non fiction – about the character including his Holmes novels, The Tangled Skein, The Shadow of the Rat, The Hentzau Affair, The Veiled Detective, The Devil’s Promise and The Ripper Legacy.
-His non fiction work includes The Sherlock Holmes Book (2015); Starring Sherlock Holmes: Starring Sherlock Holmes: A Century of the Master Detective on Screen (2015); Bending the Willow: Jeremy Brett as Sherlock Holmes (1996; 2002; 2010); and Holmes of the Movies (1976).
+David is a recognised authority on Sherlock Holmes has written a number of books – both fiction and non fiction – about the character including his Holmes novels, The Tangled Skein, The Shadow of the Rat, The Hentzau Affair, The Veiled Detective, The Devil’s Promise, The Ripper Legacy, Instrument of Death and Revenge from the Grave.
+His non fiction work includes The Sherlock Holmes Book (2015); Starring Sherlock Holmes: A Century of the Master Detective on Screen (2015); Bending the Willow: Jeremy Brett as Sherlock Holmes (1996; 2002; 2010); and Holmes of the Movies (1976).

 David writes Afterwords and Introductions for Collector’s Library and

 is a former Fellow of the Royal Literary Fund.

 Sherlock Holmes, Revenge from the Grave

 Sherlock Holmes: The Instrument of Death